OpenBoon/OpenBoon/Analyst/README.md

 Archivist ingestors that use the OpenCV libraries, including OpenCV Java bindings and Caffe C++ library.

+We include the runtime libraries for ingestors in the lib directory, but, to compile the Ingestor module, you need the OpenCV Java wrapers: brew install opencv

 ## Testing ingestors

 The project includes a simple test scaffold that instantiates individual ingestors and